ibm-cloud-docs/mqcloud/mqoc_common_problems.md

     - Select 'Security' and click 'Add +'.
     - Select 'Group' and enter the name 'mqwriter' as the 'Group Name'.
 Tick the 'MQI' checkbox, and ensure only the boxes below MQI are checked.
     - Click the  'Create' button.

+## MQ Channel times out using private connection
+{: #mqoc_chl_timeout}

+Clients or queue mamagers are periodically disconnected from the {{site.data.keyword.mq_short}} queue manager when connecting using a virtual private endpoint gateway.
+The MQ logs show the following errors:

+* `AMQ9271E: Channel 'CLOUD.APP.SVRCONN' timed out.`
+* `AMQ9999E: Channel 'CLOUD.APP.SVRCONN' to host '172.21.212.144' ended abnormally.`

+### Explanation
+{: #mqoc_chl_timeout_explain}

+The default Keepalive setting (KAINT) of a {{site.data.keyword.mq_short}} queue manager channel is set to AUTO.
+If KAINT is set to AUTO, the Keepalive value is based on the value of the negotiated heartbeat interval (HBINT).
+By default this defines a KeepAlive interval of HBINT + 60 seconds, which totals 300 seconds.

+The timeout period for a virtual private endpoint is 240 seconds.
+Therefore, the TCP connection can be closed before the MQ KeepAlive interval has been reached.

+### Solution
+{: #mqoc_chl_timeout_solution}

+To resolve the problem, set the HBINT value on the MQ channel to be less than 240 seconds.

+e.g. `DEFINE CHANNEL('CLOUD.APP.SVRCONN') CHLTYPE(SVRCONN) SSLCAUTH(REQUIRED) SSLCIPH(ANY_TLS12_OR_HIGHER) HBINT(60) REPLACE`